Lie groups of controlled characters of combinatorial Hopf algebras: Auxiliary results for Chapter 1

 \begin{lem}[$\ellInftyLimit{\Ind}{B}$ is sometimes a Silva space] Let $\left(\Gr{k}\right)_{k\in\N}$ be a (possibly not convex) growth family and assume that $\IndwAbs$ is a graded index set of finite type.
-Assume further that the target space $B$ is finite-dimensional.
-Then the (LB)-space $\ellInftyLimit{\Ind}{B}$ is a \emph{Silva space}, i.e.~it can be written as a locally convex direct limit with compact operators as bonding maps.
-In particular, the space is \emph{compactly regular}, i.e.~every compact subset of $\ellInftyLimit{\Ind}{B}$ is a compact subset in one of the steps. \end{lem} \begin{proof} Every Silva space is compactly regular (see e.g.~\cite[Proposition 4.4]{MR2743766}).
+Assume further that $\text{dim }B<\infty$.
+Then the \textup{(LB)}-space $\ellInftyLimit{\Ind}{B}$ is a \emph{Silva space} and \emph{compactly regular}, i.e.~a locally convex direct limit with compact operators as bonding maps such that every compact subset of $\ellInftyLimit{\Ind}{B}$ is a compact subset of some step. \end{lem} \begin{proof} Every Silva space is compactly regular (see e.g.~\cite[Proposition 4.4]{MR2743766}).
 Thus it suffices to show that $\ellInftyLimit{\Ind}{B}$ is a Silva space.
 To this end, we construct iteratively indices which satisfy \ref{axiom_H_Infinity}.
 This yields a sequence $k_1<k_2<k_3<k_4<\cdots$ such that

 Since passing to a cofinal subsequence $\left(\ellInfty{k_1}{\Ind}{B} \to \ellInfty{k_2}{\Ind}{B} \to \cdots \right)$ does not change the limit, we may assume without loss of generality that $k_j = j$ and thus that